qmk/qmk_firmware/keyboards/handwired/dactyl_cc/readme.md

-# Dactyl-CC / Ergo S-1
+# Dactyl-CC

 ![DactylCC](https://i.imgur.com/CUbPLZCh.jpeg)

-Modelled on the *Kinesis Advantage* (KA) 1|2, though missing it's function and program row, board(s) retain the finger and thumb key placements of the KA but opt to psychically split the handed key-wells instead.
+Modelled on the *Kinesis Advantage* (KA) 1|2, though missing its function and program row, the *Dactyl CC* retains the finger and thumb key placements of the KA but opts to psychically split the handed key-wells.

+* Keyboard Maintainer: [Michael Johns](https://github.com/mjohns)
 * Hardware Supported: Pro micro controller or clones of
-* Keyboard Maintainer: [Michael Johns](https://github.com/mjohns)
 * Hardware Availability: [Dactyl CC GitHub](https://github.com/mjohns/dactyl-cc)

 Make example for this keyboard (after setting up your build environment):